 Business: Product Managers achieve business goals while maximizing return on investment (ROI).
 This is why product optimization is so important.

 Technology: Product Managers understand the trade-offs of product implementation during delivery.
 This is why knowing the tech stack is so important.

 User Experience: Product Managers understand that people think in terms of conceptual models and not features.
 This is why talking to users and getting feedback first hand is so important.

 A good Product Manager needs to feel comfortable with all three, no matter what their background is.

 What Product Managers do?

 Product Managers have two key responsibilities.
 First, they decide which opportunities are worthy to pursue.
 Second, they define what to build.

 Product Managers start by setting the vision for the product.
 To do so, they need to research the market, the customer and the problem they are trying to solve.
 They learn as much as possible to come up with a vision for the product.
 Depending on the organization, this could be a team effort.

 After the product vision is clear, Product Managers switch to evangelist mode.
 Everyone at the company needs to understand the product’s vision so their job is to communicate it.
 This is fundamental to the success of the product.

 Then, Product Managers work on the product strategy.
 This is how the team is going to achieve that vision.
 During product development, many challenges will come up.
 The strategy is the map they need to get the right product out on time.

 Once the product is out, Product Managers need to measure the product’s success.
 They go out and talk to customers directly.
 They look for ways to improve the product by understanding how customers are using the product.

 This is what they do, over and over again.

 Product Manager vs. Project Manager

 This is one of the most common mistakes companies do.
 Project Managers are responsible for accomplishing the project.
-A project usually has a timeline, a scope and a budget as constraints.
+A project usually has a timeline, a scope, and a budget as constraints.
 They own the schedule and are masters of Gantt charts, not representing the customer.